 Recreation and Quality of Life

 Homebuyers are drawn to Louisville, KY not just for affordability, but for lifestyle.
 The city boasts expansive parks, including the Olmsted-designed Cherokee and Iroquois Parks.
-Waterfront Park offers downtown greenspace and scenic river views.
+Waterfront Park offers downtown green space and scenic river views.
 Cultural attractions like the Louisville Slugger Museum, Kentucky Center for the Performing Arts, and a thriving local food scene create a high quality of life.
 Annual events like the Kentucky Derby Festival, Bourbon & Beyond and Louder Than Life also enhance the city’s appeal.
 Whether it's hiking, fine dining, or horse racing, there’s something for everyone.

 Future Growth and Development